2022 anti-social guide to surviving Chinese New Year

 Replacing actual face-to-face greetings with your relatives with digital alternatives is easy.
 Finding one that isn't cheesy, though, is the challenge.
 Also, the low-effort greetings you get from group chats ain't gonna cut it because you really mean it (no, really).

-Your next best alternative is to design your very own CNY greeting card that you can personalise (like having beautiful, elaborate designs for the relatives you're proud to be related to, while the ones that embarrass you are getting nothing more than an ox).
+Your next best alternative is to design your very own CNY greeting card that you can personalise (like having beautiful, elaborate designs for your favourites, while the not-so-favourable gets template greetings.

 Organise a mukbang-styled virtual reunion dinner